Helping users to protect files by using the Azure Rights Management service

 Using information protection with Office 365, Office 2019, Office 2016, or Office 2013

 If you are using the Azure Rights Management service and have not installed the Azure Information Protection client, users do not see the Azure Information Protection bar in their Office desktop apps.
-They also don't see the Protect button on the ribbon, or Classify and protect from File Explorer.
+They also don't see the Sensitivity button on the ribbon, or Classify and protect from File Explorer.
 These additions make it easier for users to protect documents and emails.
 For these users, they must follow instructions similar to the steps that follow.

 To find application-specific help and instructions for using information protection with these applications, search for IRM and the application name and version.